 But bear in mind—you can put the two in the same river, and they’ll flow together nicely if you do it right.
 Keep on reading, we’ll think of this integration as the sweet spot.

-Our Tried & True Method for Integrating GTM with Segment: Put Segment inside the GTM Container
+Integrating GTM with Segment: Put Segment inside the GTM Container

 You want to build a MarTech stack that functions fluidly.
 And now that you know GTM is great for tagging, and Segment for a data pipeline, you may be curious about how the two can play together.
 Excellent choice if you want to build a tight marketing infrastructure.